Licensed Medicare Advisors Standing By

 This 7-month window is the 3 months prior to your Part A & B starting, the month they take effect, and the 3 months following that effective month.

-Open Enrollment
+Open Enrollment for Medigap:

 If someone would like to purchase a Medigap Plan (Medicare Supplement) instead of a Medicare Advantage Plan, they have a 6 month “Open Enrollment window” starting the day their Part B takes effect where they can do so without being subjected to medical underwriting by an insurance carrier.